leereilly/games/README.md

 ## FPS

 * [BananaBread](https://github.com/kripken/BananaBread) - Port of the Cube 2/Sauerbraten 3D game engine/first person shooter to the web, compiling C++ and OpenGL to JavaScript and WebGL using Emscripten.
+[Play it now!](https://kripken.github.io/BananaBread/cube2/bb.html)

 ## RPG